 Take an Easy Coach:

-The Easy Coach as the names suggests is a bigger and more comfortable coach than the smaller mini buses and the perfect way to do an affordable Kenya Safari,
+The Easy Coach as the names suggest is a bigger and more comfortable coach than the smaller minibuses and the perfect way to do an affordable Kenya Safari,

 You can book tickets here: www.buupass.com